La-Lojban/lojban.pw/data/pages/en/articles/!cmavo-old.md

             - 2:
               - lojban: le mlatu cu gerku
               - translation: The cat is a dog.
 The speaker describes someone they thought was a cat as actually being a dog.
+    - lo:
+      - definitions:
+        - 1:
+          - type: descriptor
           - implicit quantifiers:
             - outer:
+              - su'o:
+                - translation: at least one
+                - comment: implying there exists at least one thing that truly is X.
+            - inner:
               - ro:
                 - translation: all
-            - comment: indicating the speaker refers to all of the things they have in mind that fit the description.
+                - comment: referring to all the things that truly are X.
-        - inner:
-          - su'o:
-            - translation: at least one
-            - comment: implying the speaker has at least one specific thing in mind that they are describing as X.
-    - lo:
-      - type: descriptor
-      - definitions:
-        - 1:
           - definition: The sumti "lo X" refers to one or more of all the things that truly are X (where X is a selbri).
 It asserts the existence of things that actually fit the description.
 Equivalent to bare selbri without a gadri
           - examples:
             - 1: